 Instead of trying to recreate the original sound field, Blumlein fooled the ear and brain.
 He built a simple circuit, called a shuffler, which converted subtle phase changes in sound to quite crude variations in volume level.
-Later he achieved the same effect with directional microphones which pick up sound only from the front; now know to recording engineers as a ‘Blumlein crossed pair’.
+Later he achieved the same effect with figure-of-eight (usually ribbon) microphones, which pick up sound only from the front and back; now known to recording engineers as a ‘Blumlein crossed pair’.

 Each of our ears inevitably hears a mix of sound from each loudspeaker.
 When both loudspeakers are reproducing the same sound at the same volume level, our brain is fooled into thinking the sound is coming from halfway between the two loudspeakers; when the sound from one loudspeaker is slightly louder than the other, the apparent source shifts sideways.